RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Introduction

 \section{Introduction}

-Recent nano-technological advances enable the \emph{Monolithic 3D (M3D)} integration of multiple logic and memory layers on a single chip~\cite{shulaker2013carbon, shulaker2014monolithic, shulaker2017three, aly2015energy, aly2018n3xt}, which provides main memory bandwidth and latency benefits over conventional systems.
-M3D enables \nmg{significantly} higher main memory bandwidth compared to the state-of-the-art \js{Through Silicon Via (TSV)}-based 3D-stacked architectures (TSV3D)~\cite{hbmA100, hbm3skhynix, aly2015energy, gopireddy2019designing} due to its much higher density of \nmg{Inter-Layer Vias (ILVs)} connecting \js{different} device layers.
-M3D enables lower main memory latency due to two key reasons.
-First, \nmg{the high-bandwidth connection between device layers facilitates increasing the memory channel counts, which leads to \romnum{i}~smaller array sizes with shorter wire lengths and \romnum{ii} and lower channel contention, both leading to lower average access latency.
-Second, the short and fast ILVs reduce the communication latency between the cores and main memory.} \nmg{For example}, \js{prior work~\cite{aly2018n3xt, kawahara20128, chou2018n40} has demonstrated real M3D prototypes that provide \nmg{16} TB/s of memory bandwidth and 5ns/13ns average main memory read/write latency, which are \nmg{an order of magnitude} higher bandwidth and 10$\times$/4$\times$ lower read/write latency compared to \nmg{the state-of-the-art} TSV3D.}
+Recent nano-technological advances enable the \emph{Monolithic 3D (M3D)} integration of multiple logic and memory layers on a single chip~\cite{srimani2023n3xt,shulaker2013carbon, walden2021monolithically,ghosh2024monolithic,shulaker2014monolithic, jagasivamani2020tileable,shulaker2017three, aly2015energy, aly2018n3xt,jagasivamani2019analyzing,cheng2022emerging}.
+M3D integration \js{is a promising technology to \taco{alleviate} the memory bottleneck that significantly limits the performance and energy efficiency of data-intensive applications in conventional systems}.
+M3D \taco{integration} enables \nmg{significantly} higher main memory bandwidth compared to other 3D integration technologies, such as \js{Through Silicon Via (TSV)}-based~\cite{hbmA100, hbm3skhynix, aly2015energy, gopireddy2019designing} or \taco{hybrid bonding-based}~\cite{kim2016ultra,niu2022184qps,fujun2020stacked,arnaud2020three,hu2021development,nigussie2021design} integrations.
+This is due to M3D's much higher density of \nmg{Inter-Layer Vias (ILVs)} that connect \js{different} device layers. \taco{M3D integration can also lead to lower main memory latency by exploiting the fine-grained ILVs to efficiently enable \romnum{i}~a large number of memory channels, each connected to relatively small memory arrays with shorter wire lengths, \romnum{ii}~fine-grained 3D layout of the memory array to further shorten the wires, and \romnum{iii}~low-latency interconnection\omf{s} between logic and memory layers on the same chip.}